There are two sides to every coin.

 Excessive use of oilve oil can harm your skin and increase the chances of acne.

-Olive oil a heavy.
-It does not quickly absorb into your skin, and creates a thick layer on the skin, clogging the pores.
-Thus if you frequently apply it on your skin, it turns into an adhesive surface, trapping all the dirt, dust, and sebum into it.
+Is olive oil bad for you, then?
+Well, only if you frequently apply it to your skin and it turns into an adhesive surface that traps dirt, dust, and sebum into it.
 This process paves the way for the appearance of unwanted acne and pimples.

 So, we recommend you not to go overboard with the application of olive oil on your skin—twice a week should be enough to get a complexion that’s smooth and hydrated.

 Note: If you have oily skin, it’s better for you to avoid olive oil altogether due to its naturally sticky and oily nature.